-Whether you are considering buying a resale home, or building a new home (or even renting an apartment), you'll want to consider these five things first.
+Whether you are considering buying a resale home or building a new home (or even renting an apartment) in Phoenix, you'll want to consider these five things first.
 If the home you are in love with takes care of these 5 items, you will be able to save considerable money on your electric bill during those hot summer months.

 The western afternoon sun is the hottest.
 If you sleep in the afternoon because you work the graveyard shift, you don't want your bedroom on the west side of the house!
 Likewise, the room that your family uses the most should probably not be on the west side of the house, since that side heats up the most, and will require the most energy to keep it cool.